STOCKS NEWS EUROPE-UK small caps ahead 0.2 pct at midday

-The FTSE Small Cap index is up 0.2 percent around midday, outperforming turnarounds by the blue chips and the mid caps, both down 0.6 percent.
+The FTSE Small Cap index adds 0.2 percent by midday, tracking similar modest gains by the blue chips, up 0.3 percent, while the mid caps outperform, ahead 1 percent.

-JJB Sports gains 7.7 percent, adding to recent strong gains, following news U.S. retailer Dick's Sporting Goods is investing 20 million pounds ($31.8 million) in the loss-making UK chain, throwing it a lifeline and signalling international ambitions for the U.S. business.
+Mulberry Group rises 5.3 percent after the British luxury fashion group says it expects 2012 financial year results to exceed its earlier forecast, led by strong Christmas and New Year sales, putting it firmly in the festive winners' camp in the UK.

-Kewill sheds 4.3 percent as the British software firm says it expects revenue and profit for the year ended March 31 to come in below market estimates due to longer sales cycles and difficult economic conditions across all its markets.
-ID:
+"This is yet another extraordinarily strong update from Mulberry," says Panmure Gordon, which upgrades its full-year pretax profit forecast by 2 million pounds to 37 million pounds.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net